Jet2.com

-Jet2.com Limited is a British low-cost leisure airline offering scheduled and charter flights from the United Kingdom.
+Jet2.com Limited is a British low-cost airline based at Leeds Bradford Airport, England.
+It offers scheduled and charter flights from the United Kingdom.
 As of 2022, it is the third-largest scheduled airline in the UK, behind easyJet and British Airways.
 Jet2 is also officially the largest tour operator in the UK after overtaking TUI in 2023.

-Its headquarters are located at Leeds Bradford Airport.
-Further bases are at Belfast–International, Birmingham, Bristol, East Midlands, Edinburgh, Glasgow, London–Stansted, Manchester and Newcastle airports.
+Further bases are at Belfast International, Birmingham, Bournemouth, Bristol, East Midlands, Edinburgh, Glasgow, Liverpool, London–Luton, London–Stansted, Manchester and Newcastle airports.
 The company holds a United Kingdom Civil Aviation Authority Type A Operating Licence to carry passengers, cargo and mail on aircraft with 20 or more seats.
 Jet2 also offers a charter service through its Jet2charters brand.

 History

 Origins

 Jet2.com Limited is a subsidiary of Jet2 plc, an aviation services group.
 The airline began operating commercial aircraft in 1983 under the name Channel Express, when it was purchased by the Dart Group's current Executive Chairman, Philip Meeson.
-Initially, a freight operator, from 2001 the airline also began operating passenger charter services using Boeing aircraft to international destinations on mainly short and medium-haul routes.
+Initially a freight operator, from 2001, the airline also began operating passenger charter services using Boeing aircraft to international destinations on mainly short and medium-haul routes.

 Formative years

-In 2002, Channel Express established the Jet2.com brand from Leeds Bradford International Airport.
-The re-branded Jet2.com began operating as a leisure airline with its first flight from Leeds Bradford to Amsterdam on 12 February 2003, which operated a twice-daily rotation with two Boeing 737-300 aircraft.
+In 2002, Channel Express established the Jet2.com brand from Leeds Bradford Airport.
+The re-branded Jet2.com began operating as a leisure airline with its first flight from Leeds Bradford to Amsterdam on 12 February 2003, which operated a twice-daily rotation with two Boeing 737–300 aircraft.
 During 2003, further scheduled flights were launched to seven European sun and city break destinations.

 In 2004, a second base was opened at Manchester Airport with the airline operating from Terminal 1.
 The airline also acquired further Boeing 737 and 757 aircraft and opened a base at Belfast International Airport.
 In 2005, Jet2.com opened a third base at Newcastle upon Tyne.
-Later in the year, the company acquired two Boeing 757-200 aircraft, enabling it to fly medium-long haul destinations as well as carrying more passengers on popular existing routes.
+Later that year, the company acquired two Boeing 757–200 aircraft, enabling it to fly medium-long haul destinations as well as carrying more passengers on popular existing routes.
 These aircraft helped the company to open two more bases at Blackpool and Edinburgh.
 In 2006, the company relocated from Bournemouth to Leeds and was renamed Jet2.com Limited.